Wednesday, June 1, 2011

 Spring is in the air, and my bones are twisting out of their shells.
 I'm trying to write this all down before I go stir crazy and start punching things, but I'm not optimistic.
 Spring fever is a gloriously frustrating sensation; it's typified by a burning desire to tear down empires and raise galaxies, but it's accompanied by such a frenetic caffeinated jittering that you can't actually produce much of anything other than incoherent shouting.

 It makes you want to drink water from strange and dangerous places; wells, streams, hoses if you're lacking in resources.
-You want to run the through thegrass, and maybe wrestle in it to.
+You want to run the through the grass, and maybe wrestle in it too.
 You want to see people have expressions that shows the kind of wonder that's too happy to stay but still feels strangely, peculiarly right.
-You want love, fleeting, ethereal, springtime love that's doomed to die by summer but leave you with a bittersweet tang of unused potential.
+You want love; fleeting, ethereal, springtime love that's doomed to die by summer but leave you with a bittersweet tang of unused potential.

 Sunday, March 28, 2010